-Assigned complex and varied engineering assignments requiring definitive familiarity with a broad field of engineering knowledge as well as the reciprocal effects of his/her assignment on the overall project/program.
+Assigned complex and varied engineering assignments requiring definitive familiarity with a broad field of engineering knowledges well as the reciprocal effects of their assignment on the overall project/program.
 Assignments require application of in-depth engineering knowledge in planning and conducting projects/ programs that requires independent judgment and the ability to coordinate difficult and/or critical activities.
 Assigned problems require modifying established guides, devising new approaches, applying existing criteria using novel techniques, and drawing conclusions from comparative situations.